 The first table is like the physical world, where there is scarcity.
 The second table is like the spiritual realm - where everyone is thinking about each other in relation to the Supreme Being.

-It is this environment - the second table - that Jesus is inviting his students to join.
+This is the environment - the second table - that Jesus is inviting his students to.
 In such an environment no one would even think of asking forgiveness from the Supreme Being unless they had forgiven others.